nestjs/docs.nestjs.com/content/techniques/sql.md

 export class UsersModule {}
 ```

 This module uses the `forFeature()` method to define which repositories are registered in the current scope.
-With that, we can inject the `UsersRepository` into the `UsersService` using the `@InjectRepository()` decorator:
+With that in place, we can inject the `UsersRepository` into the `UsersService` using the `@InjectRepository()` decorator:

 ```typescript
 @@filename(users.service)